the1lab/1lab/src/Cat/Morphism/Class.lagda.md

 ```
 -->

-Finally, we define classes of morphisms for monos, epis, and isos.
+We also take the time define classes of morphisms for monos, epis, and isos.

 ```agda
   Monos : Arrows C (o ⊔ ℓ)